gearglow/ReptiliaWithATwist/The List.md

 *Wait, blood wards?
 Is* that *why Dumbledore keeps sending me back here?*

 After reading the primer and finishing their morning workout, she and Robbie started poking around the Dursley home for wards, and potential anchors.
-Pushing her magic into her eyes, she activated what ward-crafters and curse-breakers called Mage Sight, allowing her to see visual representations of magical manifestations which would otherwise be invisible -- such as ward-lines, which in this case glowed a deep, pulsing blood-red.
+Pushing her magic into her eyes, she activated what ward-crafters and curse-breakers called Mage-Sight, allowing her to see visual representations of magical manifestations which would otherwise be invisible -- such as ward-lines, which in this case glowed a deep, pulsing blood-red.
 They followed the ward traces to a flag-stone in the back garden, one of the path leading to the tool-shed.

 Flipping it over, they found a relatively straightforward ward schema and a smear of red.
 She checked the adjacent stones, too, just in case, but they were blank. *Hmm, possibilities,* she thought.